bitshadow/dribbble-mix/README.md

 params:
 -------
-  `url`: user profile url
+  `url`: Dribble user profile url

-  `htmlOnly`: returns html version of the resolver if flag is true else returns json
+  `htmlOnly`: Returns html version of the resolver if flag is `true` else returns JSON.

-Make sure you host this server in public network before using in mixmax server.
+Make sure you host this server in public network before using in Mixmax dashboard.

-Mixmax flow:
+Mixmax Dashboard:
 ============
 1. Go to Mixmax Dashboard,
 2. Click on Settings